asmotor/asmotor/doc/LinkerAmiga.md

 | Hunk executable | -famigaexe |
 | Hunk linkable object | -famigaobj |

+### Amiga executable format (-famigaexe)

+An Amiga executable's entry point is the first section.
+AmigaOS will simply JSR to the first address.
+The first object file's first section will thus be used.
+The order of objects therefore matters.

+The Amiga format does not support placement of sections, nor does it support banks.

+### Amiga link object (-famigaobj)

+This output format produces an Amiga link object that can be processed by an Amiga linker.
+This way it's possible to use ASMotor's advanced object format and linking expressions for assembly code, and then later link with C code, for instance.

 ## Pools
 This machine definition declares several new groups.
 The physical placement is only relevant when writing binary files.